Expanding O-Train service

 - Up to 10,700 passengers per hour, each way

 The two O-Train lines will be the backbone of the new service network, offering quick, frequent, station-to-station train service on a dedicated rail line with no level crossings.
 The O-Train network consists of the Confederation Line (Line 1), which will provide central service running from east to west, and the Trillium Line (Line 2), which has been operating since 2001 and runs between Greenboro in the south and Bayview in the north.
 Line 1 and Line 2 will connect at Bayview Station.

 The O-Train Confederation Line will replace bus routes along the Transitway between Blair and Tunney’s Pasture and through downtown Ottawa.
-Seventeen two-car electric trains will provide very frequent (every 5 minutes or less at rush hour) and reliable service, capable of accommodating up to 10,700 passengers per hour in each direction.
+Fifteen two-car electric trains will provide very frequent (every 5 minutes or less at rush hour) and reliable service, capable of accommodating up to 10,700 passengers per hour in each direction.
 More than 100 bus routes will connect to the O-Train Confederation Line at one of 13 stations along the line.